100 Sights in Saint Petersburg, Russia (with Map and Images)

 Wikipedia: Oktyabrsky Concert Hall (EN), Website, Telegram, Vk, Instagram

-The House of Emir Bukharsky is a tenement house in St. Petersburg, built in 1913-1914 by order of the Emir of Bukhara Seyid Abdulahad Khan for his son Seyid Alim Khan.
-The Emir invited the architect Stepan Krichinsky, who had previously participated in the construction of the Cathedral Mosque, to build it.
-For the design of the house, the Emir awarded the architect with the Order of Noble Bukhara.
+The house of Emira Bukharsky is a apartment building in St. Petersburg, built in 1913-1914 by order of the Emir of Bukhara Seyid Abdulahad Khan for his son Seyid Alim Khan.
+Emir invited him to build an architect Stepan Krichinsky, who previously participated in the construction of a cathedral mosque.
+For the project of the house, the emir awarded the architect the Order of the noble Bukhara.

 37. Tovstonogov Great Drama Theater